knottwill/CoxKAN/reprod/README.md

 ### 1. Obtain data and checkpoints

-Please request the data, model checkpoints and results by sending me an email at knottenbeltwill@gmail.com (please specify if you would like just the pre-processed data or the original raw data + pre-processing codes).

-Next, set the environment variable `COXKAN_DATA_DIR` to the `data/` directory in the root of the project.
+Set the environment variable `COXKAN_DATA_DIR` to the `data/` directory in the root of the project.
 Locate your shell configuration file (If you are using bash that will be `~/.bashrc` or `~/.bash_profile`), and add the absolute path to the data directory:

 ```bash
 export COXKAN_DATA_DIR="path/to/data/"
 ```

+The TCGA genomics data was too large to include in the repo; please request it by emailing knottenbeltwill@gmail.com.
+I can also send you all my model checkpoints / results.

 ### 2. Re-create environment